What does the Colorado Attorney General Do?

 The Attorney General’s Office works concurrently with Colorado’s 22 district attorneys and other local, state and federal law enforcement authorities to carry out the criminal justice responsibilities and activities of the office.
 The Attorney General is also the chief legal counsel and advisor to the executive branch of state government including the governor, all of the departments of state government, and to the many state agencies, boards, and commissions.

 The Office works with a $70 million appropriated budget and employs roughly 480 employees.

-Check out this publication from the Colorado ACLU. it compares the Attorney General candidates' positions on key issues: reproductive rights, immigration, death penalty, mass incarceration, health care and drug policy.
+This publication from the Colorado ACLU compares the Attorney General candidates' positions on key issues: reproductive rights, immigration, death penalty, mass incarceration, health care and drug policy.

 George Brauchler (R)

 Brauchler, who is the top prosecutor in the 18th Judicial District, was running for governor of Colorado until Nov.
 13 when he jumped in to the contest for attorney general.
 His decision came less than a week after Cynthia Coffman joined the GOP gubernatorial primary.
 He quickly won backing from the Republican Attorney General’s Association.